-UniFirst is a primary sponsor of NASCAR driver Chase Elliott, voted NASCAR's "Most Popular Driver" for two consecutive years and crowned winner of the 2020 NASCAR All-Star Race.
-UniFirst is also the official workwear provider for Hendrick Motorsports and sister company Hendrick Automotive Group, which is the largest privately held automotive retail organization in the United States.
+UniFirst is a primary sponsor of NASCAR’s four-time Most Popular Driver and 2020 Cup Series champion Chase Elliott© and the Hendrick Motorsports© No. 9 race team.
+UniFirst is also the official workwear provider for Hendrick Motorsports and sister company Hendrick Automotive Group, the largest privately held automotive retail organization in the United States.

 3:30 PM EST

 3:00 PM EST

 UniFirst will serve as an associate sponsor of the No. 9 for all other races throughout the 2022 season.
 Click here to see the latest NASCAR Cup Series standings.

 Prior to his race at Phoenix Raceway last season, NASCAR's Most Popular Driver took time to answer questions from fans.
 Hear what Chase had to say in the video below.

 The UniFirst Chevrolet made its 2021 season debut on March 14 at Phoenix Raceway, the same track where Elliott clinched his 2020 Cup Series championship.
 NASCAR’s Most Popular Driver put on a show during the UniFirst Chevy’s season debut, rallying to finish in fifth place.